USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 # <a name="21147298C17C11E6BA7B003EE1B763F8"></a>Goals and Rationale

-The goal of this memorandum is to both clarify how software developed by ARL personnel may be released to the public and encourage ARL personnel to do so, while remaining firmly within the legal and regulatory requirements of the United States and the Army.
+The goal of this policy is to both clarify how software developed by ARL personnel may be released to the public and encourage ARL personnel to do so, while remaining firmly within the legal and regulatory requirements of the United States and the Army.
 These goals are in some ways conflicting, which is why the process described in this document may seem bureaucratic and onerous.
-This chapter explains why publishing software is important and some of the legal and regulatory constraints on doing so.
-Reading it is OPTIONAL, but doing so may give the reader some insight into the reasons for the process.
+This chapter explains why publishing software is important, along with some of the legal and regulatory constraints on doing so.
+Reading it is OPTIONAL, but doing so may give the reader some insight into the reasons for why the process is necessary, as well as some of the design choices that went into creating the process.

 ## <a name="22AFD814C17C11E6BAC9003EE1B763F8"></a>Why Releasing Software is Important